alexdanieldelcampo/Musical_Analysis/README.md

   - Returns averaged attributes for tracks by genre.
 A total of 51 rows of data.
 List of top 51 genres determined by scraping popular music genres from Google.
 - Data by Artist - [/api/v1.0/data_by_artist_clean/&lt;artist&gt;](https://zmyd1nzqug.execute-api.us-west-1.amazonaws.com/dev/api/v1.0/data_by_artist_clean/The%20B-52's)
   - Returns averaged attributes for tracks for a single artist.
 28,680 artists are available in the SQLite database.
   - When adding the artist name at the end of the URL (replace "&lt;artist&gt;" with your artist of interest), please use the correct spelling, puncutation, capitalization, and spacing.
-Note any accents or special characters (She's Beyoncé, not Beyonce).
+Note any accents or special characters (she's Beyoncé, not Beyonce).

 Full set of API routes available [here](https://zmyd1nzqug.execute-api.us-west-1.amazonaws.com/dev).
 Note that not all routes are optimized for speedy returns via AWS Lambda, so there may be timeout errors.